Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact the Building Inspection Department at 651-739-5150 to schedule an inspection.

-Yes, provided you own and live in the house and a permit is first secured.
+Yes, provided you own and live in the home and you have been issued a permit.

 Such covenants are private rules that cover all of the properties within a specific development and regulate such things as the size and type of allowed fences and exterior colors of homes.
 These private rules are enforced by associations and not by the City.
 You may find it very helpful to ask the association for a copy of the covenants beforehand to review.